mcworkaholic/IS345-G5-Music-Player/README.md

 1. Create an account
 2. Save your password somewhere.
 It's hashed, so you won't be able to retrieve it
 3. Click on the gear icon to start configuration
-4. Double click on the "Music Directory" option, and then click on edit
+4. Click in the "Music Folder" column, specify your path by hand, OR
-5. Select the "Music" directory you would like the application to start-up with in the future(there's one provided with the project)
+5. Click on the "Search" button once it appears and select the music directory you would like the application to start-up with in the future(there's one provided with the project)
-6. Click on the "refresh" button
+6. Click on the "refresh" button to commit your changes
+7. At this point, the music/library listbox should be populated.
-7. Double-click any song in the listbox to start playing
+8. Double-click any song in the listbox to start playing

 ## Directory Structure
 <p>If you wish to use your own directory it should look like the following:</p><space><space>